viant/jsonrpc/README.md

 ## Features

 * Full implementation of the JSON-RPC 2.0 specification
-* Support for notifications, requests, and responses
+* Support for notifications, requests, responses, and batch processing
 * Customizable error handling
 * Efficient JSON marshaling and unmarshaling
 * Thread-safe implementation